mouleshm1710/Personal-Project-SENTIMENT-ANALYSIS-ML-APP/README.md

 # TWITTER SENTIMENT ANALYSIS ML APP
  In this project, I have created a model to predict the sentiment of a given tweet and also deployed the same using Streamlit.
-Due to the heavy memory consumption by the heroku app, it does not process the vectorizing of the data as i am using the free tier of the cloud platform.
-Hence I request you to watch the ML-appstreamlit mp4 video that exist in my repo.
+Due to the heavy memory consumption and large pickle files >>25mb, the heroku does not process the vectorizing of the data and results are not obtained .
+Hence I request you to watch the ML-appstreamlit mp4 video where i ran the app successfully using local host.